Plan9-Archive/thp/README.md

 * There is no garbage collection.
 * There is no tail-call optimization.
 * It is dynamically scoped.
 (Lexical scope coming soon!)
-There are no closures, yet.

 		(LET ((f (LAMBDA (x) (CONS x y))))
 			(LET ((y world))